forem/forem/CONTRIBUTING.md

 discussions on GitHub (issues, pull requests) and across [dev.to](https://dev.to) must be respectful and harassment-free.

-If you feel another member of the community has violated our Code of Conduct, you may anonymously contact the team with our
+If you feel that a member of the community has violated our Code of Conduct, you may anonymously contact the team with our
 [abuse report form](https://dev.to/report-abuse).

 Remember that communication is the lifeblood of any Open Source project.
-We are all working on this together, and we are all benefiting from this software.
+We're all working on this together to make this software the best version of itself, so that everyone can benefit from it.
 It's very easy to misunderstand one another over asynchronous, text-based
-conversations: When in doubt, assume everyone within this project has the best intentions.
+conversations: So when in doubt, assume everyone within this project has the best intentions.

-We are all humans trying to work together to improve the community.
+We're all humans trying to work together to improve the community.
 Always be kind and appreciate the need for trade-offs. ❤️

 Before making your first pull request or issue, give our full